+Welcome to ADS!
 We are glad you made the decision to further your education at Harper College.
 To help ensure your success, we strongly encourage all students with disabilities to utilize access, accommodation, and support services available through Access and Disability Services.

 Getting Started for New Students:

 - If you are unable to upload your electronic documentation, you may email the documentation to email@example.com.
-If you have a paper copy of your documentation, you may bring it to our office and we will scan and upload for you.

-- After you have completed your New Student Application for ADS services, call 847.925.6266 voice or 224.836.5048 Video Phone for Deaf callers, to schedule your in-person intake interview.
+- After you have completed your New Student Application for ADS services, call 847.925.6266 voice or 224.836.5048 Video Phone for Deaf callers, to schedule your phone or Webex video intake interview.

 - Attend intake interview.
-During your intake interview ADS staff will discuss accommodation eligibility and discuss your next steps.
+During your intake interview ADS staff will discuss accommodation eligibility and your next steps.

 After your Intake Interview: